ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

 # Automating Load Balancer Configuration With Shell Scripting
-The following steps are taken to automate Load Balancer configuration to distribute traffic between 2 Web Servers with shell scripting:
+The following steps are taken to automate a Load Balancer configuration to distribute traffic between 2 Web Servers with shell scripting:

 ### Step 1: Provision an EC2 Instance for the 1st Web Server
 Use the following parameters when configuring the EC2 Instance: